July 2017 gwern.net newsletter with links on intelligence, GANs, malaria, Borges’s essays, 2 book reviews

 This is the July 2017 edition of the Gwern.net newsletter; previous, June 2017 (archives).
-This is a summary of the revision-history RSS feed, overlapping with my Changelog & /
+This is a collation of links and summary of major changes, overlapping with my Changelog; brought to you by my donors on Patreon.

 Writings